Parsa-Baniamerian/Genetic_Algorithm_Eight_Queens/README.md

-# Eight Queens Puzzle Solver
+# Genetic Algorithm Eight Queens

 This Python project uses a genetic algorithm to solve the Eight Queens Puzzle, a classic problem in combinatorial optimization.
 The goal is to place eight queens on an 8x8 chessboard in a way that no two queens threaten each other.